 If you have some photos you wanna add to your new iPhone 6 Plus, iPhone 6, iPhone 5s, iPhone 5c, iPhone 5, iPhone 4s or iPhone 4, you can also use iTunes, iPhoto, iCloud and iTransfer to achieve it:

 Via iTransfer: same as transferring music, movies from Mac to iPhone 6 above.
 To transfer photos to iPhone, go to the "Photos" tab and click "Add" to choose the pictures to import them to your iPhone.
 To copy iPhone photos to Mac or Windows, you can also open the "Photos" tab and select the photos, and then click the "Export" to transfer photos from iPhone to computer.

 Via iTunes: open iTunes -> connect iPhone to Mac -> click iPhone's name in the left sidebar of the iTunes -> click on Photos -> tick Sync Photos from and specify the very folder where your original photos are located.

-You can also use iCloud to backup images from your iPhone and then go to your Mac OS X Lion (10.7.2 or above) to restore the photos.
+Via iCloud: You can also use iCloud to backup images from your iPhone and then go to your Mac OS X (Yosemite 10.10 included) to restore the photos.